The Employment Law Review: Russia

 Substantial provisions of an employment contract can only be modified with the mutual consent of the parties thereto, for instance, by addenda or attachments to the contract.
 In the event of changes to the organisational or technological conditions of the company, the employment contract can be amended without the consent of the employee provided that his or her function will not be changed.
 These types of changes are subject to two months' prior notice.

 ii Probationary periods

-An employer has the right to establish a three-month probation period for a newly hired employee.
-As an exception to this rule, an employer may establish a six-month probation period for employees hired for certain top-level executive positions (e.g., head of a company, chief accountant, their deputies, or the head of a branch or representative office of an enterprise).
+An employer has the right to establish a three-month probationary period for a newly hired employee.
+As an exception to this rule, an employer may establish a six-month probationary period for employees hired for certain top-level executive positions (e.g., head of a company, chief accountant, their deputies, or head of a branch or representative office of an enterprise).

-There are some categories of employees for whom the probation period should not be stated at all, such as pregnant women or women with children under one-and-a-half years old, or employees who are starting a job within one year of graduating from an educational institution.
+There are some categories of employees for whom no probationary period should be stated, such as pregnant women or women with children under one-and-a-half years old, or employees who are starting a job within one year of graduating from an educational institution.

-The probation period should be specifically provided for by the employment contract.
-In the absence of this provision in the contract, no probation period is considered to be established for the employee.
-During the probation period, if the employer determines that the employee does not meet the criteria established for the job position for which he or she was hired, an employee can be dismissed by the employer without a severance payment by giving three days' written notice specifying the reasons for dismissal.
-An employee is entitled to resign during the probation period without any reason, giving three days' written notice to the employer.
+The probationary period should be specifically provided for by the employment contract.
+In the absence of this provision, no probation period is considered to be established for the employee.
+During the probationary period, if the employer determines that the employee does not meet the criteria established for the job position for which he or she was hired, an employee can be dismissed by the employer without a severance payment by giving three days' written notice specifying the reasons for dismissal.
+An employee is entitled to resign during the probationary period without any reason, giving three days' written notice to the employer.

 iii Establishing a presence